EmptyEnergy/MDC_FDA/README.md

 10. Now you have FDA
 11. connect to the daemon over iSH (nc 0.0.0.0 1337) or over your computer (nc (iP Adress here) 1337)
 12. connected you need to run "tccd" to escape the Sandbox

+run commands like "cd" and "ls" to use it